Trump says he is ready to press China's Xi on case of two detained Canadians

+Trump made his comments before a meeting with Canadian Prime Minister Justin Trudeau in the White House.
+Trudeau said later the two men spent considerable time discussing China, adding he expected Trump and Xi to discuss the matter on the sidelines of a Group of 20 summit in Japan next week.

-Trump made his comments before an Oval Office meeting with Canadian Prime Minister Justin Trudeau, who wants Washington to do more to solve a crisis that erupted after Canadian police arrested an executive of Chinese firm Huawei Technologies Co Ltd on a U.S. warrant in Vancouver last December.
+Trudeau wants Washington to do more to solve a crisis that erupted after Canadian police arrested an executive of Chinese firm Huawei Technologies Co Ltd on a U.S. warrant in Vancouver last December.

-Trump is due to meet Xi on the sidelines of a Group of 20 summit in Japan next week to discuss the trade war between the two countries and has suggested Huawei could be part of an eventual deal.

-China has charged the two Canadian citizens with espionage and blocked imports of canola seed and pork from Canada.
+Trump is due to meet Xi to discuss the trade war between the two countries and has suggested Huawei could be part of an eventual deal.
+China has charged the two Canadians with spying and blocked imports of canola seed and pork from Canada.

 "Anything I can do to help Canada I will be doing," Trump said when asked whether he would raise the matter with Xi.

-Asked again, he replied "I would at Justin's request, I will absolutely".
+Asked again, he replied: "I would at Justin's request, I will absolutely."

+Trudeau later sidestepped reporters' questions about whether he had specifically asked Trump to raise the case with Xi.

+"We know the president will have a meeting with President Xi and we absolutely expect the subject of the Canadians who have been arbitrarily and unjustly detained in China will be on the agenda," he told reporters.

 The comments by Trump - who also called Trudeau "a good friend of mine" - underlined the steady improvement in the relations between the two men since June 2018, when he labeled the Canadian leader weak and dishonest.

-Another major trade challenge facing Trump is ratification of a new North American trade pact he signed last year with Mexico and Canada.
+Another major trade challenge facing Trump is ratification of a new trade pact he signed last year with Mexico and Canada, designed to replace the North American Free Trade Agreement.
+It is crucial to Mexico and Canada, which both send more than 75 percent of their goods exports to the United States.

+The deal was negotiated in 2017 and 2018 after Trump repeatedly threatened to withdraw from NAFTA if he could not get a better trade agreement for the United States.

 Mexico's Senate on Wednesday approved the new deal, known as the U.S.-Mexico-Canada Agreement (USMCA), and Trudeau says Canada is ready to follow suit.